glycerine/rpc25519/README.md

 should probably be your default choice.

 The only difficulty comes to IPv6 networks.
-They are not very friend to QUIC with their small 1280 MTU if any kind of proxy layer is in use (an extra 28 bytes of ICMP/IP headers to keep packets 1:1) such as Tailscale/Wireguard.
+They are not very friendly to QUIC.
+Typically they have minimal 1280 MTU, so we'll have a problem if any kind of VPN layer is in use.
+Tailscale/Wireguard add an extra 28 bytes of ICMP/IP headers and try to keep packets 1:1, thus going over the MTU and not really working.
+IPv6 cannot fragment packets in the network, so they just get rejected outright.
+This is my surmize.
+I could be misunderstanding the root cause.
+The fact remains that in testing over IPv6 VPN links, rpc25519's QUIC nodes could not talk to each other.

 Context: https://github.com/tailscale/tailscale/issues/2633